Error messageNo matching provider found.

 Combined total: 5,048 square feet

-- The Goh Annex and Sant Buildings are available when the museum is closed to the public: all day Monday, and evenings every day except Thursday.
+- The Goh Annex and Sant Buildings are available when the museum is closed to the public: all day Monday, and evenings after 6 pm.

 - The Vradenburg Café is available from 5 pm to 7 pm during the museum’s extended hours.
 Use of the café requires museum admission for all guests, in addition to the rental fee.

-- The auditorium, reception area, and seminar rooms are available during regular public hours: Tuesday to Saturday, 10 am to 5 pm; Thursday (extended hours), 10 am to 8:30 pm; and Sunday, 11 am to 6 pm.
+- The auditorium, reception area, and seminar rooms are available during regular public hours.
 The spaces are available during evening hours as additional spaces that can be added to Goh Annex and Sant Building rentals.

 - The Hunter Courtyard is available for rental with the Goh Annex and Sant Building when weather permits.